 Painful and swollen leg

-This could be suggestive of a deep vein thrombosis which is a recognised complication of any surgery.
+This could suggest a deep vein thrombosis, which is a recognised complication of surgery.
 This requires early treatment with blood thinners for effective clearance.

 Constipation